 7. They are oftentimes accessible

-8. They allow you support the local economy
+8. They allow you to support the local economy

 As travellers, we carry the responsibility of supporting local people as much as we can.
 Why?
-Because this is the least we can do to sustain our wanderlusting lifestyle.
-Whenever we support local, we allow our beloved destinations to thrive as they deserve to!
+Because this is the least we can do to sustain our travel lifestyle.
+Whenever we support local, we allow our beloved destinations to thrive as they deserve to.